processing/art-plus-code/_curriculum/00-unit.md

   - image_path: /assets/images/curriculum/Unit-2_Sample-0.png
     title: "Instructional Art"
     excerpt: |
         *Use shapes, images, text and color to create an "About Me" collage to create a self-portrait and explore the P5JS editor and its many features.*
-       This unit discusses:
         - P5JS Web Editor
         - drawing methods
         - text methods